damonto/telegram-sms/README.md

 ## Supported Commands

-* /ussd command - Send a USSD command to your SIM card (/ussd lycamobile *132#)
+* /ussd command - Send a USSD command to your SIM card (/ussd *132#)
-* /sim Retrieve information about your SIM cards
+* /sim Retrieve information about your SIM card
-* /send number message - Send an SMS to a phone number (/send lycamobile 911 Abandon)
+* /send number message - Send an SMS to a phone number (/send 911 Abandon)
 * /chatid - Retrieve your Telegram chat ID